-People, who start meditating, often ask, “What is the best time to meditate?”
+People, who start meditating, often ask, “When is the best time to meditate?”

 The short answer is now.
 Now is the best time to meditate.

-Actually, any time of the day or night, morning, noon, or evening is good and suitable for meditation.
-If you are serious about meditation, do not wait for the appropriate time and conditions.
+Actually, any time of the day or night, morning, noon, or evening is suitable for meditation.
+If you are earnest about meditation, do not wait for the ideal times to meditate.
 There are no such things.

-I would like to repeat, the answer to the question, “when is the best time to meditate”, would be now if possible, or at any other time when you can be alone and undisturbed, even for just a few minutes.
+I would like to repeat, the answer to the question, “when is the best time to meditate”, would be now if possible, or at any other time that works for you.
+You just need be alone and undisturbed.

-Meditate when you can, but if you can choose the time, especially if you are a beginner, there are certain times of the day, which you might find more suitable.
-However, if these times are not suitable, any other time is okay.
+Meditate when you can, but if you can choose the time, especially if you are a beginner, there are certain times of the day, which might more suitable.
+However, as said before, if these times are not suitable, any other time is okay.

-The important thing to remember is that you need to:
+It is important to remember that you need to:

 - Love the time you devote to practicing meditation.